maritiren/maritiren.github.io/content/posts/trivy-operator.md

 ---
-title: 'Trivy scan for Kubernetes'
+title: 'Trivy in Kubernetes'
 date: 2024-10-01T17:15:18+02:00
-draft: true
+draft: false
 description: "How to setup the Trivy Operator in K8s"
 summary: "A step-by-step guide to setup the Trivy Operator in Kubernetes."
 slug: "trivy-operator"
 tags: ["K8s", "Trivy"]
 ---

-I am currently working with automated security testing to get control of the known vulnerabilities in our systems.
-As part of this, I am scanning a Kubernetes cluster and it's images.
+I am currently working with automated security testing to get control of the known vulnerabilities in our applications.
+As part of this, I am scanning a Kubernetes cluster and it's images, as well as application code.
+We want to cover the whole width, not only application code.
+Now, we look at a Infrastructure as Code (IaC) scanning tool, [Trivy](https://trivy.dev/).

+Read more about Trivy in [my other post]({{< ref "trivy-info" >}}).

 Trivy has a Kubernetes operator called [Trivy Operator](https://aquasecurity.github.io/trivy-operator/latest/).
 Advantages with using the Trivy Operator are ([source](https://www.aquasec.com/blog/vulnerability-scanning-trivy-vs-the-trivy-operator/)) :
 - Trivy Operator does background scans continuously in the cluster